Which city is cheaper, Sacramento or Savannah?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Savannah is a little warmer than Sacramento.
-Typically, the summer temperatures in Savannah in July are around 82°F (28°C), and Sacramento is about 76°F (24°C).
+Typically, the summer temperatures in Savannah in July average around 82°F (28°C), and Sacramento averages at about 76°F (24°C).

 In Sacramento, it's very sunny this time of the year.
 It's quite sunny in Savannah.
 In the summer, Savannah often gets less sunshine than Sacramento.
 Savannah gets 267 hours of sunny skies this time of year, while Sacramento receives 439 hours of full sun.